Barentu, Eritrea: Economy

 It is one of the fastest-growing cities in the country.
 It acts as a hub for the surrounding agricultural areas, as a center for trade and exchange of commodities owing to its location in the center of the Gash Barka region.

 The town is not only growing fast but it is also developing with the scale, and it have been able to provide basic services, such transport, education, health facilities and all that coupled with a fine weather.
 The town gets very active on the weekly market days which host farmers, traders and livestock herders who all come to the town on Thursday and Saturday from surrounding villages to sell their produce and in return purchase commodities and goods to take back home.
 Products which come from the villages include crops such as sorghum, millet and sesame.
 Live stocks such as cows, camels, sheep and goats fill the market with active sense of exchange especially when it is near the holidays.

 Culture

 Barentu is inhabited by the Kunama and the Nara peoples.
-Religiously, the city has adherents of the Eritrean Orthodox Tewahedo Church, the Eritrean Catholic Church, and Islam, as well as practitioners of the indigenous Kunama and Nara traditional beliefs.
+Religiously, the city has adherents of the Eritrean Orthodox Tewahedo Church, the Roman Catholic Church, and Islam, as well as practitioners of the indigenous Kunama and Nara traditional beliefs.

 Traditional Kunama religion is monotheistic, with worship of the goddess Anna.
 The name Anna appears in many phrases of the Kunama language, such as "Annam koske" ("God exists, sees and judges"), "Anna laga" (lit.
 "God’s world", i.e., "the universe belongs to God"), and "Anna hedabu" ("God willing").